cocheuno/UWWITSCMKNIMEAnalytics/README.md

 [![License](https://img.shields. io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![KNIME](https://img.shields.io/badge/KNIME-5.8-yellow. svg)](https://www.knime.com/)

 A custom KNIME Analytics Platform node that performs K-Means clustering analysis on datasets.
-Developed by UWW ITSCM (University of Wisconsin-Whitewater IT Supply Chain Management).
+This node was developed for a sports analytics class that uses KNIME.
+Therefore, it has behaviors that are aligned with the needs of the class and less for general purpose.

 ## Overview